 PAL Widescreen (720 x 576) and NTSC Widescreen (720 x 480)

-The solutions are very problematic and may vary depending on the camera that you are using and the website you are uploading to, so you will need to experiment with different resolutions when exporting (or you may just keep the default resolution and pixel aspect ratio and hope for the best).
-I would suggest experimenting by exporting a short clip (e.g., several seconds long) using different resolutions and seeing which one works best.
-Basically, you are looking to change the pixel aspect ratio to ‘square pixels’ (i.e., 1:1) and change the resolution so that the display aspect ration is 16:9.
+The solutions are very problematic and may vary depending on the camera that you are using and the website you are uploading to, so you will need to experiment with different resolutions when exporting.
+Basically, you are looking to change the pixel aspect ratio to ‘square pixels’ (i.e., 1:1) and change the resolution so that the display aspect ratio is 16:9.

 It is even possible to upsample it to HD at 1280×720.
 Upsampling (increasing the resolution of an image or video) is generally a bad idea because you are not really increasing the resolution, you are just making the image dimensions bigger (To understand this, try zooming in on a photo in your computer.
 The image on the monitor will get larger, but after a while the pixels that make up the image become more and more obvious).
 However, it is one method of dealing with PAR problems when exporting video in widescreen formats.

-I did this lind of upsampling (up to 1280 x 720) for one video and it looked OK on YouTube (though admittedly the video ended up with a ‘soft’ look); what this approach did was to get YouTube’s transcoder to accept and convert the video into an appropriate standard definition widescreen format without any letter-boxing.
+I did this kind of upsampling (to 1280 x 720) for one video and it looked OK on YouTube (though admittedly the video ended up with a ‘soft’ look); what this approach did was to get YouTube’s transcoder to accept and convert the video into an appropriate standard definition widescreen format without any letter-boxing.
 It is definitely worth trying.